llm-jp/llm-jp-membership-inference/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements or bug fixes.
 For any wanted MIA methods that are not implemented, please feel free to open an issue.

+### Caution
+The analysis results of a MIA method does not mean the text is absolutely trained by the model.
+The result should be only used as a reference rather than an evidence to support conclusion like "my novel is trained by the model".
+Current SotA LLMs usually use a close-source training data, so it is impossible to get the ground truth of the training data.
+Thus, the MIA is only doing inference rather than a proof.